People-Centred Medical Image Analysis via Fairness-Aware Human-AI Cooperation: Experiments

 \subsection{Results}

 \cref{fig:sexp} reports the mean AUC and ES-AUC coverage curves (with standard deviation error bars) for all baselines and for PecMan, shown in the \emph{top} and \emph{bottom} rows, respectively.
 Across all four datasets, PecMan consistently outperforms competing methods over the full coverage range.
 DCE shows noticeably weaker performance than Fair~L2D, LECODU, and PecMan, particularly at higher coverage levels, likely because its unified gating-classification architecture produces an overly complex decision layer that does not generalise well on smaller datasets such as HAM10000 and CMMD.
 On larger datasets like CheXpert and MIMIC-CXR, however, DCE performs competitively (see \cref{tab:auc}).
 Fair~L2D and LECODU exhibit broadly similar performance, with LECODU showing slight advantages on HAM10000 and CheXpert.
 As noted in \cref{sec:baselines}, FairDi only provides results at 0\% (human-only) and 100\% (model-only) coverage.
 At 100\% coverage, FairDi performs strongly and generally surpasses all baselines except PecMan, which maintains a clear advantage.
-A notable observation is PecMan’s superior performance at 0\% coverage, achieved because clinician decisions are complemented by multiple cohort-specific models, boosting accuracy beyond all other methods.
+A notable observation is PecMan’s superior performance at 0\% coverage, achieved because clinician decisions are complemented by multiple subgroup-specific models, boosting accuracy beyond all other methods.
+Relative to LECODU, the main value of PecMan is therefore not only improved average performance, but also a more balanced trade-off across diagnostic accuracy, subgroup equity, and clinician involvement, which is consistent with the design goal of fairness-aware collaborative allocation.

 We further quantify performance using AUACC and AUESACC, calculated from the curves in \cref{fig:sexp} and summarised in \cref{tab:auc}.
 PecMan achieves the highest scores on both metrics across all datasets, outperforming all baselines by substantial margins, with all differences statistically significant ($p < 0.001$).